UniMath/agda-unimath/src/species/cauchy-series-species-of-types-in-subuniverses.lagda.md

-# Cauchy series of species of types in a subuniverse
+# Cauchy series of species of types in subuniverses

 ```agda
 module species.cauchy-series-species-of-types-in-subuniverses where